Space training team – Planetary Mineral Database Development and Validation of Spectra Classification Methods

 Candidates will be assigned specific duties based on their background.

-• Update information on the rocks and minerals potentially present on the surface of the Moon and Mars, including components of magmatic rocks, meteorites, impact and weathering products.
+- Update information on the rocks and minerals potentially present on the surface of the Moon, Mars and other Solar System bodies, including components of magmatic rocks, meteorites, impact and weathering products.

 Competencies and skills